KyNorthstar/blog/beta/2024-12-21-Image-generators-energy-usage.md

     <figcaption role="aside" class="specifier">to make a good image generator</figcaption>
 </figure>

+{%- capture energyUnit-gigajoules %}
-{% include energy-units.html
+  {%- include energy-units.html
     joules='Gigajoules'
     watt-hours='Megawatt-hours'
     gasoline='Kilo-gallons'
-%}!
+  %}
+{%- endcapture %}

+{{ energyUnit-gigajoules }}!
 Now that's a whole SI prefix more than before!
 And that's not even counting the human cost, which...
 I'll just say is difficult enough to calculate that even I won't be estimating it today.

+To properly compare this, though, we would have to look at how much energy it takes to create a game like Fortnite, a program like Photoshop, or a service like Google Search.
+Which...
+I don't currently have the energy/time to figure out (How much energy to power a floor of an office building?
+How many employees' workstations?
+How long do they work?
+Do you count all versions together or just the current one?
+If just the current one, how do you account for all the work that went into making the code it updates? etc.).
+If you've read the rest of this article, then you should already guess that will also be on the order of {{ energyUnit-gigajoules }}, most likely more than making an image generator.
 <!-- TODO: How much energy did it take to develop Fortnite? -->